Published: Jul 28, 2013

-Over 35 years, there aren't many CDs.
+Over 35 years, there weren’t many records.
 (A friend has said, “Cale is very busy being unbusy.”)

 At most, 50 live performances a year.
 (I once saw him perform with his gaze on a music stand.
 No music on it.
 Can you spell p-e-r-v-e-r-s-e?)

-Here he is, on the subject of his new CD: “I played with some of these guys 40 years ago and I tell you, I don't think there's anyone on this record who's under 60 years old."
+On the subject of a new CD: “I played with some of these guys 40 years ago and I tell you, I don’t think there’s anyone on this record who’s under 60 years old."
+(That’s not marketing.)

-Cale was pleased by Clapton's recording.
+A story: Cale was pleased when Clapton recorded "After Midnight" in 1970.
 His pal, producer Audie Ashworth, was more than pleased.
-"I phoned Cale," Ashworth recalled, "and I said, 'It might be time for you to make your move.
-Do an album.'
-I said, 'Get your songs together.'
-He said, 'I'll do a single.'
-I said, 'It's an album market.'
-He said, 'I don't have that many songs,' so I said, 'Write some.'
+"I phoned Cale," Ashworth recalled, "and I said, ‘It might be time for you to make your move.
+Do an album.’
+I said, ‘Get your songs together.’
+He said, ‘I’ll do a single.’
+I said, ‘It’s an album market.’
+He said, ‘I don’t have that many songs,’ so I said, ‘Write some.’
 Three or four months later he called me.
-He said, 'I got the songs.'
+He said, ‘I got the songs.’
 He drove in.
 He was driving a Volkswagen this time.
 He came in with his dog.
 He played me all those songs."

-That blend -- country, blues and rockabilly --- was like nothing else in music.
-The pros listened.
-(So did Mark Knopfler, who would base a great deal of the sound of Dire Straits on Cale.)
-He got booked on a tour with Stevie Winwood and Traffic tour.
-On his days off, he'd fly back to Tulsa.
+Cale’s blend of genres was like nothing else in music.
+Ditto his sense of privacy.
+He got booked on a tour with Stevie Winwood and Traffic.
+On his days off, he’d fly back to Tulsa.

-You can hear how self-effacing he is in the way he records.
+You can hear how self-effacing he was in the way he recorded.

 As Ashworth has noted, “Cale always wanted the voice mixed down.
 We’d be sitting at the board and both of us were trying to get our hands on the faders.
 He was always pulling back the fader on the vocal.
 He’d mix his voice back in the bed.
 He said it made you want to lean into the music instead of leaning back from it.
 It would pull people in.
 He had definite ideas about mixes."

-Maybe that's not self-effacing.
-That's exactly what Chopin did.
-Because you do lean in.
-And you lap up every note --- of which, because Cale is very very smart, there are very very few.
+Maybe that’s not self-effacing.
+Because that’s exactly what Chopin did.
+And you do lean in and lap up every note — of which, because Cale was very very smart, there are very very few.